sin5678/inav_cn_wiki/Failsafe2.md

 Go to `Failsafe` tab, and enable `RTH` as Stage 2 failsafe.

 Stage 1 is default safe to use.
+You can also make sure AUX channels on `Failsafe` tab are set to `Hold`, Throttle channel is set to `Hold` as well, Roll, Pitch and Yaw channels are set to `Auto`.

 It will to contuinue what the pilot was doing.

 Behavior of RTH can also be configured.